canidlogic/aksview/README.md

 The return value is a pointer to a string containing an error message.
 If the given code is zero, `No error` is returned.
 If the given code is not recognized, `Unknown error` is returned.
 The error message is statically allocated; do not attempt to release it.

+You can check whether a viewer is read-write or read-only using the following function:

+    int aksview_writable(AKSVIEW *pv);

+This function returns non-zero for read-write viewers, and zero for read-only viewers.
+Certain viewer functions described later will fault if you try to use them on read-only viewers.

 You should eventually close each viewer object with the following function:

     void aksview_close(AKSVIEW *pv);